-For credit and vocational workforce education classes, petitions for refunds and withdrawal from the college are available in the offices of Admissions and Records, Enrollment Management, the Office of the Vice President for Student Affairs, and the Citrus Campus Enrollment Management Office.
-It is the student's responsibility to initiate official withdrawal, and the official date of withdrawal will be determined by the date the completed form is returned to the Office of the Vice President for Student Affairs.
+For credit and vocational workforce education classes, petitions for withdrawal with a refund from the college are available in the offices of Admissions and Records, Enrollment Management, the Office of the Vice President for Student Affairs, and the Citrus Campus Enrollment Management Office.
+It is the student's responsibility to initiate the withdrawal petition and the official date of withdrawal will be determined by the date the completed form is returned to one of these offices.
 Regardless of when the refund is applied for, no refund will be processed before 30 days have elapsed from the date of the refund form, or two weeks after the end of the add/drop date, whichever is the greater time period.

 100 percent: When official drop notification is received and approved prior to the end of the published drop/add period.

 Up to 100 percent: In keeping with Florida Administrative Rule 6A-14.0541, CF will consider a petition for refund of fees for a course after the official drop period when the student withdraws due to circumstances determined by the college to be exceptional and beyond the control of the student.
 These may include illness of the student of such severity or duration, as confirmed in writing by a physician, to preclude completion of the course(s); death of the student or the student's parent, spouse, child or sibling; involuntary call to active military duty; a situation in which the college is in error; a change of a course or section(s) initiated by the college because of cancellation, time or location; other circumstances that may be approved upon timely filing with complete documentation with the division of Student Affairs.

 There are three semesters in the academic year: fall, spring and summer.
 The college will consider a student's petition through the end of the semester following the semester in which the student withdrew because of extraordinary circumstances.
 After the end of the semester following withdrawal, no petition will be accepted without the approval of the vice president for Student Affairs.